John Bibby (businessman)

-John Bibby (19 February 1775 – 17 July 1840) was the founder of the British Bibby Line shipping company.
+John Bibby (19 February 1775 – 17 July 1840) was the founder of the British Bibby Line shipping company in 1807, and co-owned three slave ships.
 He was born in Eccleston, near Ormskirk, Lancashire.
 He was murdered on 17 July 1840 on his way home from dinner at a friend's house in Kirkdale.
+The murder, believed to be a robbery gone wrong as his watch was stolen, was never solved.